I am a writer with a great interest in German Shepherds, cats, and animals in general. I hope you enjoy my articles.

 With ingredients like fresh trout, ocean fish meal, and sweet potatoes, Taste of the Wild’s formula is a healthy grain-free, dry food high in valuable proteins and fats.

 You’ll find that it also contains fruits and vegetables that are said to support your cat’s immune system and boost their overall health.
 This is a perfect choice for all cat ages.

 The only caveat we could find with Taste of the Wild was their lack of product diversity.
-Given that many cats are picky eaters, their deficiency of choices could force some prospective purchaser to consider another brand.
+Given that many cats are picky eaters, their deficiency of choices could force some prospective purchasers to consider another brand.